wsaihopfsg/vos-scripting-how-to/intro/Basic/GPIO/GPIO.rst

   User may choose between ``.bmp`` or ``jpg`` as the image logging format.

 ..
 Note::
-  File names can be substituted a different name for one image using LogImage/WriteImageFile/WriteImageTools/WriteHistoryImage. //todo: wat are the differences?
+  File names can be substituted a different name for one image using LogImage/WriteImageFile/WriteImageTools/WriteHistoryImage.

 ..
 Note::
   Click on |imgfilelogen| to toggle between enabling/disabling ``Image File Logging``